Published (reviewed and quality assured)

-- The current selection of stations for Eionet-Water is for assessments at the country level, and representative assessments of individual catchments may not necessarily be obtained.
+- The current selection of stations for Eionet-Water is for assessments at country level, and representative assessments of individual catchments may not necessarily be obtained.
 This is being improved as part of the WISE process and development.
-Information on specific (but not all) water bodies can however be obtained.
+Information on specific (but not all) water bodies can, however, be obtained.

-- Another disadvantage of indicators focussing on assessing the water quality (oxygen demand) may be different uses throughout Europe.
-Some countries use indexes on species level, others on family level.
-The intercalibration exercise of the EU Joint Research Centre on newly developed assessment systems in Europe to fulfil the requirements of the WFD have recently generated some 'Intercalibration Metrics' that are being widely used throughout Europe to compare country-specific assessment results.
+- Another disadvantage of indicators focusing on assessing the water quality (oxygen demand) may be their different uses throughout Europe.
+Some countries use species indices, others family indices.
+The intercalibration exercise of the EU Joint Research Centre on newly developed assessment systems in Europe to fulfill the requirements of the WFD have recently generated some 'Intercalibration Metrics' that are being widely used throughout Europe to compare country-specific assessment results.
 See, e.g., Birk and Hering (2006) and Birk et al. (2006).